 The other bust that was moved several times is that of Karl von Rotteck.

-The bust was stored and only ten years later moved to a place near his former residence.
+The bust was stored, and only ten years later, it moved to a place near his former residence.
 But this was only the beginning of an odyssey.

 In 2010, when the antisemitism of its famous citizen became widely known, Freiburg's municipal council abolished the Karl-von-Rotteck-Medal.
 However, it kept the name of the city's main boulevard, Karl-von-Rotteck-Ring.
 The medal attributed as a distinction to people who had rendered outstanding service to Freiburg was re-baptized Gertrud-Luckner-Medaille.

 Von Rotteck's antisemitism dates from 1821, when he, a spokesman in the state parliament, tried to make the total emancipation of the Jews in Baden dependent on their complete assimilation.
-This included the change of the day of the Sabbath, the abolition of dietary laws, the renunciation of Hebrew, and the purification of the Talmud from "anti-state tendencies."
+This included changing the day of the Sabbath, abolition of dietary laws, renunciation of Hebrew, and purification of the Talmud from "anti-state tendencies."
 In other words, the Jews were to earn their civil rights through increased integration.
 You may like to learn more details.

 Re-education, doesn't it sound familiar?